grannycart/cue-sheets/README.md

 # Convert Markdown Cue Sheet to Pocket-sized PDF

 ## What this does:
 * Write out the directions for your bike ride in a nice simple Markdown format.
-Then convert it to a printable format sized appropriately to be folded or cut and stashed in your pocket or a small map widow on your bicycle.
+Then convert it to a printable format, sized appropriately to be folded or cut and stashed in your pocket, or in a small map widow on your bicycle.
-* This is a Makefile that uses pandoc to take a markdown file and format it as a landscape-oriented pdf sheet with columns.
+* This is a Makefile that uses pandoc to take a markdown file and format it as a pdf sheet with columns.
 Like this:
 	* ![cue-sheet-formatted.png](./more-readme/cue-sheet-formatted.png)